 Most drivers could probably forgive that.

-Why Is There a Difference Between Claimed MPG And Real-World MPG?
+Why is There a Difference Between Claimed MPG And Real-World MPG?

 The fuel economy figures published by car makers are obtained from EU testing, known as the New European Driving Cycle (NEDC).
 Conducted in a laboratory environment, it is meant to represent typical driving habits, but in reality, it bears little relation to how most of us drive.